Elevation: 12,662 ft

 - The late Chuck Ferguson climbed the peak 25 times between 1979 and 1998.

 - Bob Boyles has climbed Borah 30 times beginning in 1973, when he was 20.
 He has completed: North Face 7 times (including the first winter ascent), East Face 1 time, the Standard Route 22 times.
 On descent, he has down climbed the West Face, South Face, North Face and, of course, Chicken Out Ridge.

-Because Borah is so popular, this website has multiple pages augmenting the extensive information found in the book.
+Because Borah is so popular, this website has multiple pages augmenting the extensive information found in Idaho – A Climbing Guide.
 These pages include the following:

 - Climb Mount Borah!
 Overview of Routes page

-- Borah, Borah, Borah, North Face route page
+- North Face – Borah, Borah, Borah route page

 - Northeast Ridge

 - East Face – Dirty Traverse route page